monikasivaraj/cafeLandingPage/README.md

 CAFE LANDING PAGE

- Features
+FEATURES:

   Menu Display: Detailed sections for coffee & espresso, teas & infusions, pastries & baked goods, sandwiches & light bites, beverages & desserts, and milkshakes.

   Responsive Design: Optimized for various devices, ensuring a seamless experience on desktops, tablets, and smartphones.

   Warm Aesthetic: Cozy and inviting design to reflect the atmosphere of CozyCaf.

-Technologies Used
+TECHNOLOGIES USED:

   HTML5: Used for the basic structure and content of the website.

   CSS3: Used for styling the website and creating a warm, cozy aesthetic.

   Responsive Design: Ensuring the site looks great on all devices.

 DEPLOYED LINK: